JamesRGrant/FRC_2024_Scouting/db/README.md

     `psql -f drop.sql`

-2. Or, just run the batch file that runs all 4 of those commands
+2. Or (recommended), just run the batch file that runs all 4 of those commands

     Run this once on your account with admin escalation:
     `sudo chmod +x rebuild_all.sh`